Dennis Smith Jr.: New York Knicks (2019–2021)

 On January 31, 2019, Smith was traded to the New York Knicks along with DeAndre Jordan, Wesley Matthews and two future first-round draft picks in exchange for Kristaps Porziņģis, Tim Hardaway Jr., Trey Burke and Courtney Lee.
 Smith made his Knicks debut on February 3, recording eight points, three rebounds and six assists in a 96–84 loss to the Memphis Grizzlies.
 On February 8, in only his third game with the Knicks, he scored a career-high 31 points, alongside eight assists and two steals, in a 120–103 loss to the Detroit Pistons.
 On April 9, Smith recorded 25 points and five assists in a 96–86 win over the Chicago Bulls.

 On December 1, 2019, Smith scored a season-high 17 points, alongside seven assists and two blocks, in a 113–104 loss to the Boston Celtics.
-During the 2019–20 season, Smith saw his averages drop as he struggled with injuries, inconsistent play and the death of his stepmother.

 On February 1, 2021, Smith was assigned to the Westchester Knicks, the affiliate of New York in the NBA G League.
 He reportedly requested to be sent down to the team in order to get more playing time; however, he never played a game in the G League for the Knicks.
-During the 2020–21, Smith only played three games for the Knicks at the NBA level.
+During the 2020–21 season, Smith only played three games for the Knicks at the NBA level.